Up the Sandbox-1972

 Grade: B

 Up the Sandbox (1972) is likely the least successful film in the Barbra Streisand collection and more obscure than likely desired.
-The star performs no songs and the film is experimental but it’s unclear if it was intended to be or not.
+The star performs no songs, and the film is experimental, but it’s unclear whether it was intended to be.

-Streisand takes a break from comedies and musicals and ventures into unknown territory, taking a risk that doesn’t always pay off.
+Streisand takes a break from comedies and musicals to venture into unknown territory, risking a payoff that doesn’t always come through.

 On the flip side, she never looked more beautiful in a film.